scottfr/SystemsBook/02 Modeling/modeling.md

 - A flow out of a stock decreases it.
 If where the flow goes isn't relevant to the model then it just flows from the stock to the canvas.
 Select Flow from the toolbar and then click on the arrow that appears on the stock when you mouse over it and drag onto the canvas and release.
 - A flow into a stock will increase it.
 If you don't care where the Flow is coming from then you first have to draw the Flow from the Stock to the canvas and click the Reverse button in the Connections section to get the Flow to come into the Stock from nowhere.
 It's just a quirk of the web implementation.
 - A flow from one stock to another decreases the source and increases the destination.
 The get a flow between two Stocks draw the Stocks first and then draw the Flow from one Stock to the other.
-- Flows can be bidirectional.
+- Flows can be bidirectional and we'll talk more about that the first time it's used in a model.

 ### Link ###